mwhesse/dirigera-moodz/README.md

 ![Dirigera Moodz Banner](public/banner.svg)

-A real-time light synchronization app for IKEA Dirigera Hub.
-This application captures audio from your browser (tab audio or microphone) and synchronizes your IKEA smart lights to the music in real-time.
+An immersive smart light control app for IKEA Dirigera Hub.
+Discover and create dynamic lighting experiences, from real-time audio synchronization to captivating mood scenes and spatial effects.
+Transform your space with light, sound, and ambiance.

 ## Features